 RoyalSecure, our wireless network, provides easy and secure internet access.
 You will not be able to access any websites or email until your device is authenticated.
-Before coming to campus, you can setup your Scranton wireless network by going to cloudpath.scranton.edu/external/.

 For security purposes, students are not allowed to configure their own wireless network at any time.
 If at any time your device is identified as being infected or vulnerable to new threats, your network access will be restricted until you resolve the problem to prevent infecting others.